-- 1. Services - a.
+- a.
 Through CARES Act funding, BHRS purchased and delivered fifteen (15) tablets with a one-year data plan subscription for Contractor to support client participation in services.
-Additionally, Contractor received ELEVEN THOUSAND EIGHT HUNDRED THIRTY-TWO DOLLARS (\$11,832) MHSA one-time funding to purchase up to forty (40) additional devices with a one-year data plan subscription and/or device accessories (earbuds, styluses, screen protectors, etc.) to support use of the devices by members.
+Additionally, Contractor received FOUR THOUSAND FOUR HUNDRED THIRTY-SEVEN DOLLARS (\$4,437) MHSA one-time funding to purchase up to fifteen (15) additional devices with a one-year data plan subscription and/or device accessories (earbuds, styluses, screen protectors, etc.) to support use of the devices by members.
 Contractor will distribute the devices and accessories in accordance with the guidance set forth in this agreement. - b.
 Contractor will continue to utilize the developed screening or process to allocate the devices to clients and families most in need and who are unable to take advantage of other low-cost and/or income-based technology services. - c.
 Contractor will continue to utilize the developed user agreement for clients to support safety and accountability while using the devices.
-See Attachment U - Sample Device User Agreement and Waiver. - 2.
-Reporting Activities - As a condition of accepting the CARES Act funded tablets, Contractor is required to continue submitting monthly Tracking Logs through the remainder of the one-year data plan subscription, see Attachment V - Technology Supports - Monthly Reporting Form.
-Contractor shall report the following: ii.
-Client(s) name receiving tablet for participation in - Client(s) name receiving tablet for participation in services. - Number of devices used to support client services onsite (for example, a shared tablet at residential facility to facilitate group sessions, field services, etc.); including the following information: - (1) location/site; - (2) service provided using the device(s); and - (3) number of clients served. - b.
-For MHSA One-Time funding, Contractor will continue to submit the monthly Tracking Logs through the remainder of The Latino Commission Exhibits A&B - FY 2021-22 Page 26 of 72 the one-year data plan subscription, see Attachment V - Technology Supports - Monthly Reporting Form along with invoices for reimbursement:

-- i.
-Total number of phones and total number of tablets ordered. - ii.
+See Attachment U Sample Device User Agreement and Waiver.

+2. Reporting Activities

+As a condition of accepting the CARES Act funded tablets, Contractor is required to continue submitting monthly Tracking Logs through the remainder of the one-year data plan subscription, see Attachment V - Technology Supports - Monthly Reporting Form.
+Contractor shall report the following:

+- ii.
+Client(s) name receiving tablet for participation in services. - iii.
+Number of devices used to support client services onsite (for example, a shared tablet at residential facility to facilitate group sessions, field services, etc.); including the following information: - (1) location/site; - (2) service provided using the device(s); and - (3) number of clients served. - b.
+For MHSA One-Time funding, Contractor will continue to submit the monthly Tracking Logs through the remainder of the one-year data plan subscription, see Attachment V -Technology Supports - Monthly Reporting Form along with invoices for reimbursement: - Total number of phones and total number of tablets ordered. - ii.
 Detail other device accessories purchased to support client participation in services. - iii.
-Client(s) name and device (phone/tablet) and/or accessories received. - Number of devices used to support client services onsite (for example, a shared tablet at residential facility or lobby, to facilitate group sessions, field services, etc.); including the following information: - (1) location/site; - (2) service provided using the device(s); and - (3) number of clients served. - E. Priority Populations
+Client(s) name and device (phone/tablet) and/or accessories received. - iv.
+Number of devices used to support client services onsite (for example, a shared tablet at residential facility or lobby, to facilitate group sessions, field services, etc.); including the following information: - (1) location/site; - (2) service provided using the device(s); and - (3) number of clients served.